Pax Dei

 Will players lose all their items in PvP?
 Will PvP be 'full loot'?

 There will be value loss in PvP, and players will be able to decide how much they’re willing to risk for greater rewards.
-However, we’re not ready to share full details on PvP loot at this point.

 Will Pax Dei use any kind of fast travel system?